Parking Regulations for Hanover Crescent Enclosure

 Allocation of Resident Permits

-The maximum number of parking spaces available is currently 48.
-Permits are issued annually and are for a specific vehicle registration number.
+Permits are issued for up to twelve months from 1st July to 30th June each year and are for a specific vehicle registration number.
 Residents will be required to pay a small fee for the cost of the Permit and may be asked to prove ownership of the vehicle by providing a copy of the registration – V5C – or similar document.
-A resident or owner whose financial contributions to the Crescent are not fully paid up will not be issued with a Resident Permit.
-It is each resident’s responsibility to apply for a new Permit, either when their vehicle changes or as the result of a property occupancy change and a charge will apply for all new Permits issued.
+A resident or owner whose financial contributions to the Crescent are substantially in arrears will not be issued with a Resident Permit.
+It is each resident’s responsibility to apply to the Committee for a new Permit, either with a change of vehicle or as the result of a property occupancy change and a charge will apply for all new Permits issued.

 Resident Permit Display